Jagadeesh-pradhani/ROS2_ardupilot_Iris_docker/info.md

 ## DDS/micro-Ros
 Ardupilot contains the DDS Client library, which can run as SITL.
 Then, the DDS application runs a ROS 2 node, an eProsima Integration Service, and the MicroXRCE Agent.
 The two systems communicate over serial or UDP. <br>
+**AP_DDS** is a library within ArduPilot that uses the Data Distribution Service (DDS) protocol for communication.
+It enables seamless data exchange between ArduPilot (the flight controller) and external systems like ROS2.
+Through this library, ArduPilot can publish critical telemetry data (e.g., IMU, GPS) and receive commands or other messages over DDS, integrating with ROS2 by using micro-ROS for resource-efficient communication.
+Topics are published in ROS2, facilitating control and sensor interaction with drones.
 ```mermaid
 ---
 title: UDP Loopback